Form 1099-NEC or nonemployee compensation 1099 makes a comeback in 2020 after a 38-year hiatus.

-What is form 1099-NEC?
-What is a 1099-NEC form used for?
-Why and where to file the form?
-This article answers these questions giving you knowledge about the IRS requirements for non-employee compensations with your business.
+This article gives you knowledge about the IRS requirements for non-employee compensation with your business.

 What is 1099-NEC?